DawidWolinski/arkanoid-game/README.md

 ## How to start
 **Executable file**

-Download "play_game" folder and run "Arkanoid.exe".
+Navigate to "play_game" directory and run "Arkanoid.exe".
 \
 \
 **Compiling**